 As mentioned you’re not going to thrive if you can’t adapt.
 You’ll need to be able to take forward learnings from each sprint that are going to give you and your team the ability to continuously develop.
 What you’re going to really need to change in a world where working remotely is becoming more commonplace and the market for skilled people opens up to the whole world, is the need to make your work more visible.

 So much of a tester's work is about having ideas and modelling some of these ideas and they don’t necessarily always equate to tangible results.
 In exploratory testing, you’ll need to make yourself visible through note-taking and if you’re automating you’ll need to check in code more frequently so people can see that you’re actually doing something.

-Fortunately, with the rise of SaaS and cloud offerings, the ability to back yourself more visible is becoming easier.
+Fortunately, with the rise of SaaS and cloud offerings, the ability to make yourself more visible is becoming easier.
 Testing can often be reactive as testers receive features or build to test.
-New technologies encourage you to be more proactive particularly in how you work with other functions, get involved earlier and consequently becoming recognised and increasingly visible in the team.
+New technologies encourage you to be more proactive particularly in how you work with other functions, get involved earlier and consequently be increasingly recognised in the team.

 For more information about how you and your team can best plan for the future watch the full webinar here, or click here to learn how Virtuoso can transform the test automation of a varied skillset team.

 How to shift your testing left and build web automation that keeps up with your development.Download eBook